MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/QuickBooksOnline.md

 | | |

 >[!Warning]
 > QuickBooks Online has deprecated support for Internet Explorer 11, which Power Query Desktop uses for authentication to online services.
-To be able to log in to Quickbooks Online from Power BI Desktop, see the Troubleshooting section below.
+To be able to log in to Quickbooks Online from Power BI Desktop, go to [Enabling Microsoft Edge (Chromium) for OAuth Authentication in Power BI Desktop](../oauth-edge-chromium.md).

 ## Prerequisites